 When ready, click Add to include the item in your order.

-You also have the option to assign tasks relating to this order to other users using the Task List tab (for more information on this, see the 'Tasks' section).
+You also have the option to assign tasks relating to this order to other users using the Task List tab.

 You can add additional tasks using the yellow Add Task button, or you can assign a sequence of different tasks with the yellow Add Sequence button.

 Default tasks are: